 - Kuromi herself vehemently denies being an anime fangirl... well, except for Louis Monde III', of course.

-- Reclusive Artist: Mai hides in her house because she's afraid her work isn't good enough.
+- Reclusive Artist: Mai is an In-Universe example, since she hides in her house because she's afraid her work isn't good enough.
 Kuromi has to draw her out with constant reassurance and a little blatantly dishonest flattery.